abizer94/randomname1/drivers/making_file_system.md

-So the tutorial i was following along ended in the last part and now i am free styling meaning i will be making a whole lot of mistakes first make a .img disk using qemu-img switch make file to first output the os image to this disk and use this diskimg as drive instead of the os-image.bin directly now we need to make a driver i will use PCI IDE controller for the drive
+So the tutorial i was following along ended in the last part and now i am free styling meaning i will be making a whole lot of mistakes first make a .img disk using qemu-img switch make file to first output the os image to this disk and use this diskimg as drive instead of the os-image.bin directly now we need to make a driver i will start with a ATA device and hopefully later upgrade it to use PCI Express controller for the drive (Final goal Nvme SSD)

-before we can make a PCI IDE disk driver we need to initialise the PCI BUS
+before we can make a disk driver we need to initialise the PCI BUS for backwards compatibility for my project its unnecessary because i will be using qemu to simulate hardware so i dont need backward compatibility but i will still do this if only to learn more about PCI config spaces

 PCI Bus provides a purely software initialisation for any device on the PCI Bus via the Configuration Address Space All devices on the bus first provide 256 bytes of configuration registers for this